Which Cataract® oar length should I purchase?

-Oar length is largely a matter of preference.
+Cataract® Oar length is largely a matter of preference.
 Proper fit, in terms of oar length, is subjective.
 We can, however, offer some very general advice that may guide your decision of which oar length to purchase.
 Note that you, the end user, are responsible for choosing the length that best fits your individual rowing style, physiology and attitude.
-To this end, we highly recommend trying friends’ oars, renting oars from a local dealer for trial runs, or visiting a showroom or store operated by the maker of your raft, cataraft, drift boat or whathaveyou.
-Generally, a boatmaker or raftmaker will have their own specific guidance regarding oar lengths to accompany their craft.
+To this end, we highly recommend trying a friend’s oars, renting oars from a local dealer for a trial run, or visiting a showroom or store operated by the maker of your raft, cataraft, drift boat or what-have-you.
+Generally, a boat or raft manufacturer will have their own specific guidance regarding oar lengths to accompany their craft.

 Though whitewater rafts come in many styles from many notable manufacturers, there is one key measurement that you will need to pay attention to in your choice of oar length.